Activities in the Community Life Service Group:

 Keep our resources current and share support and learning in community.

 The mission of the Engaged Buddhism Group is to support social causes to reduce suffering and to develop Bodhicitta both on and off the cushion.
-Past activities includes writing letters for Vote Forward to get out the vote, volunteering time and donating money to non-profits in Portland, and building awareness of Climate Change, its disproportionate effects, and how we respond as Buddhists.
-Many of us are engaging in the wider world in myriad ways, but the Engaged Buddhism group is not currently meeting.
-This group may be revived by interested sangha members who want to come together around an issue or activity.
-Talk to Tim or email .
+Past activities includes writing letters for Vote Forward to get out the vote, volunteering time and donating money to non-profits in Portland, and building awareness of Climate Change, its disproportionate effects, and how we may respond as Buddhists.
+Many of us are engaging in the wider world in myriad ways, and all are welcome to join.
+Email .

 What distinguishes Buddhist activism from any other kind of activism?